 Where a country is experiencing an economic downturn, a strong case may need to be made that budget cuts within other government departments are not applied with the same vigour in the health system.
 Revenue generation should also ensure that patients payments for medicines and other services are captured completely within the existing finance systems.

-UNDP works with in-country partners to consider the best ‘blend’ of financing to deliver services and consider the options for government financing and partners, to make the optimal investment in National Programs.
+UNDP works with in-country partners to consider the best “blend” of financing to deliver services and consider the options for government financing and partners, to make the optimal investment in national programmes.

-UNDP also looks at existing and future sourcing on health finances, and together with partners prepares detailed analysis of the impact of; health insurance; a disease specific payroll tax; sugar and/or tobacco consumption taxes; and/or out of pocket expenses as a deterrent to accessing services.
+UNDP also looks at existing and future sourcing for health finance, and together with partners, prepares detailed analysis of the impact of: health insurance; a disease-specific payroll tax; sugar and/or tobacco consumption taxes; and/or out of pocket charges as a deterrent to accessing services.

-The development and utilisation of clear indicators to build sustainable health systems including:
+The development and use of clear indicators to build sustainable health systems including

-- A resource mobilisation plan has been developed
+- a resource mobilization plan has been developed